Neptunes-tech/webchat-typecript/README.md

 #### Botfront

-The Rasa Webchat is developped by the [Botfront](https://botfront.io) team and it works with Botfront.
 If your bot is multilingual, make sure to specificy the current language in the `customData` prop.
 E.g. `customData={{language: 'en'}}`.
 See in [Botfront docs](https://botfront.io/docs/channels/webchat/) for more details.

 ## Styles